General Science Level 1

 Teacher in Charge: Mrs K. Jom

-The course of study continues from the general science taught in Year 10.
+The course of study continues from the science content taught in Year 10.
 It provides an intensive general basis for the study of physics, biology, and chemistry at senior level.
 The course also provides an increased awareness of the relevance of science in everyday life.

-Topics covered are: Genetics and inheritance, mechanics, force and motion, acids, bases and their reactions and practical investigations in physics and chemistry.
+Topics covered are: genetics and inheritance, mechanics, force and motion, acids, bases and their reactions and practical investigations in physics and chemistry.